KOATR

 WHAT IS KING OF ALL THE RUST (KOATR)?

-King of All the Rust (KOATR) began as the backstory for a video game I was working on.
-Diving into it, it became clear there was much more there.
-Putting the game aside, I focused on what was developing before my eyes: a rich, detailed, living world filled with lore, character sketches, 3D props, and countless pages of notes.
+King of All the Rust (KOATR) began as the backstory for a video game world I was designing.
+As I explored further, it became clear that this was a rich, detailed, living world brimming with lore.
+From this deep exploration came character sketches, 3D props, and countless pages of notes.

 WHAT’S THE STORY ABOUT?